USNavalResearchLaboratory/SeaRay/docs/run-input-files.rst

 Four Dimensional Object Properties
 ----------------------------------

 Many input file elements are in the form of four-vectors, represented as Python tuples, e.g., ``(t,x,y,z)``.
 This example represents the typical arrangement, where time or frequency is the first element, and spatial coordinates are the next three elements.
 This pattern is used for specifying time + position, energy + momentum, frequency grid + spatial grid, etc..
+When some component of a four-tuple is not needed, it is set to ``None``.
+For example, a point on a ray surface would be given as ``(w,x,y,None)``.